Garten mit grauem Gartenhaus

 Gartenhaus streichen - Tipps & Tricks

-The garden house is a popular fixture in your garden.
-It often looks very pretty and serves as a place to store patio furniture, cushions, etc. or is often used as a lounge area when the weather is bad, but it needs regular care.
-Even though garden houses are usually made from local softwoods such as spruce, which are considered to be quite robust, UV radiation, moisture and frost can take their toll on the wood over time.
-But don't worry!
-What sounds like a lot of work is actually done quickly.
-Painting a garden house made easy - we'll explain what you need to look out for.
+A garden shed is a popular feature in any garden.
+It often looks very pretty and serves as a storage place for patio furniture, cushions, etc., or is used as a cozy retreat in bad weather.
+However, it does require regular maintenance.
+Because even though garden sheds are usually made from domestic softwoods such as spruce, which are considered quite robust, UV radiation, moisture and frost will damage the wood over time.
+But don’t worry!
+What sounds like a lot of work is actually done quite quickly.
+Painting a garden shed made easy – we’ll explain what you need to pay attention to.

 Why you should paint your garden shed

-Would you like to add a colorful accent to your garden with your garden house?
-Then painting your wooden house in your preferred color is just the thing for you!
-In addition to the attractive appearance, our opaque paints primarily offer protection against wind and weather and thus keep your house in good condition in the long term.
-Do you prefer the natural look of the wooden house?
-Then we recommend that you varnish your garden house.
+Would you like your garden shed to add a splash of colour to your garden?
+Then painting your wooden shed in your preferred colour is just the thing for you!
+In addition to their attractive appearance, our opaque paints primarily provide protection against wind and weather, keeping your shed in good condition for a long time.
+Do you prefer the natural look of the wooden shed?
+Then we recommend that you treat your garden shed with a wood stain.

 Gartenhaus streichen Deckfarbe

-To paint your garden house, you will need the desired color and primer as well as a simple flat brush.
-To prevent unwanted stains and streaks caused by paint on the floor, windows, etc., we recommend generously masking off neighboring components or covering them with foil or painter's fleece.
-You should have a spatula and possibly a sander to hand for any necessary touch-ups.
-The wood should be even and free of dirt for the paint treatment.
+To paint your garden shed, you’ll need a simple flat brush in addition to your chosen paint and primer.
+To prevent unwanted stains and streaks on floors, windows, and other surfaces, we recommend generously masking off adjacent components or covering them with film or painter’s fleece.
+For any necessary touch-ups, you should have a filler and possibly a sander on hand.
+For painting, the wood should be smooth and free of dirt.

-Also, choose a rain-free day with outside temperatures of at least 10 degrees Celsius to paint your garden shed.
-The most suitable months are spring and summer.
+Also choose a rain-free day with outside temperatures of at least 10 degrees Celsius to paint your garden shed.
+Spring and summer are the best seasons.

-Step 1: Planning for painting the garden house
+Step 1: Planning the painting of the garden shed

-Even if the actual painting of the wooden house is done quickly, a few more steps may be required before the garden house can finally be painted.
-So it's best to take a look at the condition of the current varnish or paint to plan enough time for possible preparation work such as sanding, removing resin, etc.
+Even if painting the wooden house itself doesn’t take long, there may be several additional steps required before you can finally start.
+So it’s best to check the condition of the existing stain or paint in advance so you can allow enough time for any necessary prep work such as sanding or removing resin.

 Step 2: Cleaning and preparation

-If the garden house has been in your garden for a while, a lot of dirt has probably settled on the wooden house.
+If your garden shed has been standing in your garden for a while, a fair amount of dirt has probably accumulated on the wooden structure.
 You can easily remove loose dirt with a broom.
-For more stubborn dirt such as moss etc. you can use a brush to scrub or even use a high-pressure cleaner.
-Linseed oil soap can also be used to clean wood that has become dirty due to the weather.
-In principle, it is not absolutely necessary to sand the wood before painting the garden house.
-Dirt and dust must still be thoroughly removed.
-Cracks and other damage will still be visible in this case.
-If you notice that the wood is uneven or the old glaze/paint is peeling off, you should definitely remove the old layers with a sander or sandpaper (80 grain) before you can paint the garden house.
-Remember to sweep away the dust that is created before painting.
+For more stubborn grime such as moss and the like, you can use a scrubbing brush or even a pressure washer.
+Linseed oil soap can also be used to clean weather-stained wood.
+In general, it is not absolutely necessary to sand the wood before painting the garden shed.
+However, dirt and dust must still be removed thoroughly.
+Cracks and other damage will remain visible in this case.
+If you notice that the wood is uneven or the old stain/paint is flaking off, you should definitely remove the old layers with a sander or sandpaper (grit 80) before you can repaint the garden shed.
+Remember to sweep away the dust produced before applying the new coat.

-Step 3: Mask off areas not to be painted
+Step 3: Mask off areas that are not to be painted

-Thoroughly cover frames, windows, door glazing, roof panels on flat roofs and small parts that are not to be painted with masking tape.
-If possible, you can dismantle doors and windows to make your work easier.
+Carefully mask off frames, windows, door glazing, fascia boards on flat roofs and any small parts that are not to be painted with painter’s tape.
+If possible, you can remove doors and windows to make your work easier.

-In this step, don't forget the area around the garden house.
-Place a covering sheet on the surrounding areas such as lawn, tiles or stone paving to protect them from paint splashes and discoloration.
+Don’t forget the area around the garden shed at this stage either.
+Cover surrounding surfaces such as lawn, tiles or paving stones with protective sheeting to protect them from paint splashes and discolouration.

 Step 4: Priming and impregnating

-After cleaning and before you can paint the garden house, the wood must first be impregnated.
-Wood primer, wood protection primer or an impregnation glaze are suitable for this.
-The impregnation protects the untreated softwood of spruce, pine and the like from fungal attack and swelling and provides a good base for the subsequent coat of paint.
-You apply the impregnation layer undiluted with a brush to the exposed or previously sanded wood.
-If you discover notches or holes in the softwood, you can work on them with a spatula.
-Do you want to paint your garden house in bright colors?
-If you are using light pastel colors or white, apply two more layers of impregnation.
-Without this sufficient insulating primer, there is a risk that resin will leak out and the light paint layers will turn yellow.
-After about 24 hours of drying time, you can now paint the pre-painted garden house.
+After cleaning and before you can paint the garden shed, the wood must first be impregnated.
+Suitable products include wood primer, wood preservative primer or an impregnating stain.
+The impregnation protects untreated softwoods such as spruce, pine and similar from fungal attack and swelling, and provides a good base for the subsequent coat of paint.
+Apply the impregnation undiluted with a brush to bare or previously sanded wood.
+If you discover notches or holes in the softwood, you can fill them with a filler.
+Want to paint your garden shed in bright colours?
+For light pastels or white, apply two additional coats of impregnation.
+Without this sufficient isolating primer, resin may bleed through and cause the light paint layers to yellow.
+After around 24 hours of drying time, you can then paint the primed garden shed.

-To paint the garden shed, it is best to use our top coat undiluted and apply it twice.
-When using your painting technique, make sure that you always paint in the direction of the wood grain with the brush.
-Alternatively, you can use a foam roller to paint the garden shed for larger areas.
-After the first coat has dried (approximately 4 hours, depending on the temperature and weather), you can apply the final coat.
-To achieve the best result, the painted wood must be protected from rain for approx. 4 hours.
+To paint your garden shed, it’s best to use our topcoat undiluted and apply two coats in total.
+When painting, make sure you always brush in the direction of the wood grain.
+For larger areas, you can alternatively use a foam roller to paint the shed.
+Once the first coat has dried after about 4 hours, depending on temperature and weather, you can apply the final coat.
+To achieve the best result, the painted wood must be protected from rain for around 4 hours.

-Is your garden house brand new?
-Then you should paint the garden house before it is built.
-This way you can treat the wooden boards right down to the smallest corner and thus protect them comprehensively from moisture and the like.
+Your garden shed is brand new?
+Then you should paint it before it is assembled.
+This way you can treat the boards right into every corner and give them comprehensive protection against moisture and more.

 Tip:

-Like the garden house, you can also paint wood and roof cladding, a carport or the pergola.
+Just like the garden shed, you can also paint wooden and roof cladding, a carport or a pergola.
 However, our opaque paints are not suitable for painting floors or wooden garden furniture.
-Use our patio and garden furniture glaze for this.
+For these, use our Terrace and Garden Furniture Stain.

 Gebinde Express Deckfarbe anthrazit grau matt

-Our garden house covering paint: BAUFIX Express covering paint
+Our garden shed opaque paint: BAUFIX Express Opaque Paint

 • faster drying, allowing two coats per day